fusiondirectory/fusiondirectory-dev-manual/source/releasing/fusiondirectory.rst

    fusiondirectory-plugins
 -  Write the upgrade documentation
 -  Update the UPGRADE.md
--  Regenerate the manpages with the new version
 -  Merge the branch into master for fusiondirectory and fusiondirectory plugins